Revolt of Iberian nobles

 Revolt of Iberian nobles was a revolt against Saurmag I that took place in Iberia during 3rd century BCE.

 Revolt

-The nobles of Iberia united to kill Saurmag I. Learning of the plot, Saurmag took refuge in the land of Durdzuks (ancestors of modern-day Vainakhs), a country of his mother’s origin.
+The nobles of Iberia united to kill Saurmag I. Learning of the plot, Saurmag took refuge in the land of Durdzuks (ancestors of modern-day Nakh Peoples), a country of his mother’s origin.
 With the Durdzuk help, Saurmag suppressed the revolt, and went on to create a new class of nobles directly dependent on the crown.